JUST729/SpeedTraining/README.md

 BYEEEE :3

 UPDATE LOGS:

 UPDATE LOG: 08.12.2024 - 13:23 Add "Speed Ends" menu it show all endings what you can get also i remove "Level 1-4" now u can make speed how your soul want and i add "Auto Game" ( can be some bugs ) when u on this mode all circles pops by itself D: and thats all what i do

+JUST SOMETHING:

+I wanna translate "Speed Ends" menu to english BUT ITS NOT FUCKING WORK